Christian Walker Preview, Player Props: Diamondbacks vs. Rangers

 - The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.

-- The Rangers have a 4.03 team ERA that ranks 12th across all league pitching staffs.
+- The Rangers have a 4.02 team ERA that ranks 12th among all league pitching staffs.

-- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Rangers allow the seventh-fewest home runs in baseball (138 total, 1.1 per game).

-- The lefty's most recent time out was on Wednesday against the Los Angeles Angels, when he went six innings, surrendering one earned run while allowing six hits.
+- The righty last pitched on Thursday against the Los Angeles Angels, when he threw seven innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.